Analysis of stETH User Behaviour Patterns

 Course for active stETH users.
 Among all strategies used by stETH holders, passive holding is less profitable, but still the most popular one (used by 71% of stETH wallets).
 Lido is yearning for more active stETH holders that receive higher APY using stETH widely on the DeFi market.
 So we intend to make active strategies e.g., liquidity mining or using stETH as collateral, more attractive/profitable and easy to use.

 Longing for your loyalty.
-Lido aims to increase the loyalty of stETH holders because it brings more sustainability to the Lido ecosystem and higher yield for its users.
+Lido aims to increase the loyalty of stETH holders because it brings more sustainability to the Lido ecosystem and higher rewards for its users.
 Current stETH users stay with Lido for more than 7 months and we want them to stay more.
 Lido loyalty gravitates to stETH users who actively manage their stAssets in the long run.

 Not By Ether Alone.
 And finally we should add that this research is focused on Ethereum users only, but we plan to expand it to all chains of Lido presence including Solana, Polygon, Kusama and Polkadot and Layer 2 solutions.